Breath-figure self-assembly

-Breath-figure self-assembly is the self-assembly process of formation of honeycomb micro-scaled polymer patterns by the condensation of water droplets.
+Breath-figure self-assembly is the self-assembly process of the formation of honeycomb micro-scaled polymer patterns by the condensation of water droplets.
 "Breath-figure" refers to the fog that forms when water vapor contacts a cold surface.
 In the modern era systematic study of the process of breath-figures water condensation was carried out by Aitken and Rayleigh, among others.
-Half a century later the interest to the breath-figure formation was revived in a view of study of atmospheric processes, and in particular the extended study of a dew formation which turned out to be a complicated physical process.
+Half a century later the interest in the breath-figure formation was revived in a view of study of atmospheric processes, and in particular the extended study of a dew formation which turned out to be a complicated physical process.
 The experimental and theoretical study of dew formation has been carried out by Beysens.
 Thermodynamic and kinetic aspects of dew formation, which are crucial for understanding of formation of breath-figures inspired polymer patterns will be addressed further in detail.